Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

-A common limitation of the previously cited approaches is the methodology adopted to evaluate FL for HAR applications~\cite{ek2020evaluation,chen2020fedhealth,wu2020fedhome}.
+A common limitation in the literature is the methodology adopted to evaluate FL for HAR applications~\cite{ek2020evaluation,chen2020fedhealth,wu2020fedhome}.
 Indeed, none of the proposed methodologies truly assess the generality of the global model over users whose data have never been used for training.
-Moreover, only one iteration of the FL process is evaluated, while in a realistic deployment this process is repeated periodically (e.g., every night) with different data.
+Moreover, only one iteration of the FL process is evaluated, while in a realistic deployment this process is repeated periodically with different data.
 In this work, we propose an evaluation methodology that overcomes the above-mentioned issues (see Section~\ref{subsec:evaluationmethodology}).